akabanov/sneaky_bird_apps_template/README.md

 The snippets and the setup script are designed for Ubuntu 24.04.
 While some of these many may work in other environments, others may require tweaking.

-I don't have a Mac, so the iOS building and publishing runs on Codemagic.
+I have an old Mac Mini, so I mostly use Codemagic to run iOS-specific Fastlane builds.
-I have configured Fastlane to run both on Codemagic and locally, but haven't tested the latter.
+So the scripts may fail if run locally.

 ## Licence